Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Introduction

+The recognition algorithm \PAPERINO for path graph is mainly built on path graphs' characterization in~\cite{ab}.
+This characterization decomposes the input graph $G$ by clique separators as in~\cite{mew}, then at the recursive step one has to find a proper vertex coloring of an antipodality graph satisfying some particular conditions; see Section~\ref{section:ab} for the definition of \emph{clique separator} and \emph{antipodality graph}, and Theorem~\ref{th:coloring} for the characterization.
+In a few words, an antipodality graph has as vertex set some subgraph of $G$, and two vertices are connected if the corresponding subgraphs of $G$ are antipodal.
+Building all the antipodality graphs by brute force requires more time than the overall complexity of algorithms in~\cite{chaplick,schaffer}.
+We overcome this problem by visiting the connected components in a smart order.
+This order allows us to establish all the antipodality relations faster.
+This is done in Step~\ref{al:inizialization}, Step~\ref{al:crossing}, and Step~\ref{al:antipodal} that are the core of algorithm \PAPERINO.

+On the side of directed path graphs, we first extend the characterization in~\cite{ab} for path graphs to directed path graphs, and then we adapt the recognition algorithm for path graphs to directed path graphs, obtaining algorithm \PAPERINObis.

+We stress that the algorithm \PAPERINO and algorithm \PAPERINObis have minimal differences, and they could be both merged in the same algorithm.
+However, for enhanced readability and clarity, we prefer to separate them.

 \paragraph{Organization} The paper is organized as follows.
-In Section \ref{section:old_characterizations} we present the characterization of path graphs and directed path graphs given by Monma and Wei \cite{mew}, while in Section \ref{section:ab} we explain the characterization of Apollonio and Balzotti \cite{ab} on which our algorithm is based.
-In Section \ref{section:recognition_algorithm_e_correctness} we present our recognition algorithm for path graphs, we prove its correctness, we report some implementation details and we compute its worst-case time complexity.
-Finally, in Section \ref{section:algorithm_DPG} we do the same for directed path graphs.
+In Section~\ref{section:old_characterizations} we present the characterization of path graphs and directed path graphs given by~\cite{mew}, while in Section~\ref{section:ab} we explain the characterization of path graphs by~\cite{ab}.
+In Section~\ref{section:recognition_algorithm_e_correctness} we present our recognition algorithm for path graphs, we prove its correctness, we present some implementation details and we compute its time complexity.
+Finally, in Section~\ref{section:algorithm_DPG} we provide a similar analysis for directed path graphs.